 “Critical security alert” notification became a serious headache for Google account users.
 This alert appears again and again, regardless of any countermeasures taken.
 But does this message alert you about possible security breaches?

 Why does Google critical security alert appear?

-This message is designed by Google to notify the users when they have some security issues on their accounts.
-Such cases are insecure password usage, the usage of leaked passwords, missing some of the important security features or something like that.
-These notices are pretty useful, since not everyone knows about newest security features and any kind of credentials leakage.
+Google designs this message to notify the users when they have some security issues on their accounts.
+Such cases are insecure password usage, the usage of leaked passwords, missing some important security features, or something like that.
+These notices are useful since not everyone knows about the newest security features and any credentials leakage.

 But not all systems are ideal.
 Of course, people consider Google as trustworthy, and all messages like “Critical security alerts” are accepted as truth.
 Users do every step that is described into the guide from Google about securing their accounts, but the message appears again.
 Various forums1 are full of the messages like that:

 Google guides2 for solving the critical security alerts offer different ways of solving the problem.
 Setting up a two-factor authentication, changing the password to a stronger one, logging out of the devices which you are not using – all these steps are really effective in real life.
 However, when it comes to solving the annoying Google critical security alerts, these steps do nothing.

 Is there a way to stop the “Critical security alert” notifications?